 Private Tuition as a Stick!

-There are a number of different learning styles that have been identified by educators – http://www.educationalneuroscience.org.uk/resources/neuromyth-or-neurofact/children-have-different-learning-styles/ This shows there simply isn’t a single answer to any learning challenge and it supports the need for parents to consider the type of tuition that is best for their child.
-It is also very important to use what works best for the child not what the parent believes in personally.
+Educators identified several different learning styles had been identified by educators – http://www.educationalneuroscience.org.uk/resources/neuromyth-or-neurofact/children-have-different-learning-styles/ This shows there isn’t a single answer to any learning challenge.
+It supports the need for parents to consider the type of tuition that is best for their child.
+It is also essential to use what works best for the child, not what the parent believes in personally.
 A parent who strongly follows a relaxed open schooling ethos could be damaging a child that clearly needs a completely different way of teaching.
-The choice should be made on what the child needs not the wishes of the parent.
+The choice should be made on what the child needs, not the wishes of the parent.

 Getting in Right

-Getting private tuition right can build a love for a subject, build grades and self confidence.
+Getting private tuition right can build a love for a subject, build grades and self-confidence.
 It can help overcome serious issues with numeracy, literacy and more detailed secondary school subjects.
-While parents will expect tuition to involve hard work the majority of children will respond better to a personal curriculum rather than a sterile extension of the normal learning day.
-It is important to speak to a number of different tutors and speak to teachers too.
-There are lots of websites that allow you to review lots of local tutors like https://www.firsttutors.com/uk/ .
-Find out how your child learns, where the issues are and then find the right tutor to help your child blossom rather than force them to grow inorganically.
+While parents will expect tuition to involve hard work, most children will respond better to a personal curriculum rather than a sterile extension of the normal learning day.
+It is important to speak to several different tutors and speak to teachers too.
+There are lots of websites that allow you to review lots of local tutors, like https://www.firsttutors.com/uk/.
+Please find out how your child learns, where the issues are and then find the right tutor to help your child blossom rather than force them to grow inorganically.